Coal to biomass-fired conversion

 Lynemouth Power Limited (LPL) signed an off-take contract with Enviva Partners, a company based in the US, in June 2016 to supply 800,000t a year of wooden pellets for the plant.
 The pellets will be supplied starting from the third quarter of 2017 through to the first quarter of 2027.

 Spencer Group will install a fully-integrated and automated biomass rail-loading facility at the port.
 The facility will be used to convey the pellets to three new silos with a storage capacity of 25,000t each.
 Two conveyors will mechanically discharge the material from the silos to a rail-loading facility.

 GB Railfreight will deliver more than 37,000t of pellets on up to 27 trains a week from the Port of Tyne to the Lynemouth power station, under a rail haulage contract signed with LPL.

-The UK government will aid the project through ‘Contract for Difference’ mechanism, under which the government will pay a premium above the market price of the electricity generated by the biomass power plant.
+The UK Government will aid the project through the ‘Contract for Difference’ mechanism, under which the government will pay a premium above the market price for the electricity generated by the biomass power plant.
 The UK’s proposal was also cleared by the European Commission in December 2015.

 Ramboll has been appointed to provide engineering consultancy services for the plant’s conversion.
 The company will provide owner’s engineer services under the contract.

 The combustion and emissions systems for the conversion will be supplied by Doosan Babcock, a company based in the UK.